n10n/DockerNode1/README.md

   Use "spliciousbkendimage" as image name in subsequent steps where image id is required.
 You can use image name of your choice but it must be all lowercase.

 ## Running standalone node:
-Standalone mode requires running MongoDB and please replace the IP_ADDRESS appropriately below.
+Standalone mode requires running MongoDB and please replace the IP_ADDRESS (this address is accquired by docker and displays at starting of it i.e. 192.168.99.100 in Windows and Mac) appropriately below.

 #### Running docker image - manual process: